AlgoSeek

 Introduction

-The US Index Options dataset by AlgoSeek covers European Option contracts for 3 US Indices: SPX, VIX, and NDX.
-The dataset starts from January 2012 and is delivered on minute resolution.
+The US Index Options dataset by AlgoSeek provides Option data, including prices, strikes, expires, and open interest.
+The data covers European Option contracts for 3 US Indices: SPX, VIX, and NDX.
+It starts from January 2012 and is delivered on minute resolution.
 This dataset is created by monitoring the Options Price Reporting Authority (OPRA) data feed, which consolidates last sale and quotation information originating from the national securities exchanges that have been approved by the Securities and Exchange Commission.

 For more information about the US Index Options dataset, including CLI commands and pricing, see the dataset listing.